Rockies vs. Red Sox Player Props Betting Odds

 - Hits Prop: Over/Under 1.5 (Over Odds: +170)

-- Rafael Devers has put up 61 hits with 16 doubles, 15 home runs and 17 walks.
-He has driven in 52 runs.
+- Alex Verdugo has 71 hits with 19 doubles, two triples, five home runs and 26 walks.
+He has driven in 24 runs with three stolen bases.

-- Devers enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .316 with a double, two home runs, a walk and three RBI.
+- Verdugo heads into this game looking to extend his four-game hit streak.
+In his last five games he is batting .250 with three walks.

 |Opponent